Toast (food): Cooking parameters

+Appliances

 Toasters

 In a modern home kitchen, toast is usually made in a special-purpose electrical appliance, a toaster.
 Sliced bread is placed into the slots on the top of the toaster, the desired degree of toasting is set, and a lever is pushed down to expose the bread to the heated elements.
 The toast is popped up when it is ready.
 Bread toasted in a conventional toaster can "sweat" when it is served (i.e. water collects on the surface of the cooled toast).
 This occurs because moisture in the bread becomes steam while being toasted due to heat and when cooled the steam condenses into water droplets on the surface of the bread.

-It can also be toasted by a conveyor toaster, which device is often used in hotels, restaurants, and other food service locations.
-It works by having one heating element on the top and one on the bottom with a metal conveyor belt in the middle which carries the toast between the two heating elements.
-This allows toast to be made continuously, as more slices can be added at any time without waiting for previous ones to pop up.
+Bread can also be toasted under a medium-hot grill.
+Hotels, restaurants, and other food service locations often use a conveyor toaster, with heating elements both above and below the slices of bread, which are carried slowly between the red-hot elements by a metal conveyor belt, making toast continuously.

-Toaster ovens are special small appliances made for toasting bread or for heating small amounts of other foods.
+Toaster ovens are special small appliances made for toasting bread or heating small amounts of other foods.

 Alternative preparations

-Bread can also be toasted under a grill (or broiler), in an open oven, or lying on an oven rack.
-This "oven toast" is usually buttered before toasting.
+Bread can be toasted under a grill (or broiler).
+"Oven toast" can be prepared in an open oven, or laid on an oven rack, usually buttered before toasting.
 It can also be made by heating bread in a skillet or pan.
-Bread can also be toasted by holding it near, but not directly over, an open flame, such as a campfire or fireplace; special toasting utensils (e.g. toasting forks) are made for this purpose.
+Bread can also be toasted by holding it near, but not directly over, an open flame or red-hot coals, such as a campfire or fireplace with a toasting fork or equivalent implement.
+It is also possible to make toast using an air fryer.